OpenTofu integration in merge requests

 2. Install jq, a lightweight and flexible command-line JSON processor.

-3. Create an alias for a specific jq command that parses out the information we want to extract from the terraform plan output:
+3. Create an alias for a specific jq command that parses out the information you want to extract from the tofu plan output:

 before_script: